+For the vectors ${\mathbf k}$ located near the Fermi surface, the Green's function $G_{k+q}$ is enhanced at the flat parts of the electronic dispersion and, as we discuss in detail in the Supplemental Material\cite{SM}, one of its eigenvalues fulfills on the real frequency axis $G_{(\mathbf{k}_F+{\bf q},\nu)}\propto 1/(\nu-i\mathrm{Im}\Sigma^{\rm loc}_\nu)$.
+Since its dependence on ${\mathbf q}$ is weak in this case, this behavior is translated to the non-local self-energy, which, as we also demonstrate below by explicit numerical calculations, has a {\it positive} derivative $\partial {\rm Re}\Sigma_{({\mathbf k}_F,\nu)}/\partial \nu$, breaking the quasiparticle concept, similarly to the previous discussion of the single-band case \cite{QS1,QS1a,QS4}.
+In this case, the non-local self-energy effects in the static approximation are therefore controlled by the averaged interaction $\sum_{\mathbf q} W_{{\mathbf q},i\omega_n=0}$.
+This behavior competes, however, with the local self-energy effects, which are determined by the respective local spin interaction $W_{\rm loc,\omega=0}$.

 {\it Numerical results}.
-For numerical analysis we consider $\alpha$-iron, CrO$_2$, CrTe$_2$ and altermagnet CrSb.
-For DFT calculations we use the Quantum Espresso package \cite{QE} with ultrasoft pseudopotentials from the SSSP PBEsol Precision library \cite{PPP}, with subsequent Wannier projection using maximally localized Wannier functions, obtained within the Wannier90 package \cite{Wannier90}.
+For DFT calculations, we use the Quantum Espresso package \cite{QE} with ultrasoft pseudopotentials from the SSSP PBEsol Precision library \cite{PPP}, and subsequent Wannier projection using maximally localized Wannier functions obtained within the Wannier90 package \cite{Wannier90}.
 The DFT+DMFT approach to study exchange interactions in the three former metallic ferromagnets was considered in Refs. \cite{OurJq,MyCrO2,CrTe2}.
-We use parametrization of Coulomb interaction by Slater integrals $F^i$ with around-mean-field form of the double counting correction \cite{AMF}.
-For DMFT calculations we use segment continuous time Monte-Carlo (CT-QMC) \cite{CT-QMC} \textsc{iQIST} solver \cite{iQIST}, which allows us to considerably reduce the stochastic noise and obtain the details of the frequency dependence of the vertex functions over a sufficiently broad frequency range.
-We also use the corrections for finite frequency box in Bethe-Salpeter equations \cite{My_BS}; further details can be found in Refs. \cite{OurJq,MyCrO2,CrTe2}.
+We use a parametrization of the Coulomb interaction by Slater integrals $F^i$ with around-mean-field form of the double counting correction \cite{AMF}.
+For DMFT calculations, we use the segment continuous time Monte-Carlo (CT-QMC) \cite{CT-QMC} \textsc{iQIST} solver \cite{iQIST}, which allows us to considerably reduce the stochastic noise and obtain details of the frequency dependence of the vertex functions over a sufficiently broad frequency range.
+We also use corrections for finite frequency boxes in the Bethe-Salpeter equations \cite{My_BS}; further details can be found in Refs. \cite{OurJq,MyCrO2,CrTe2}.
 The obtained Green's functions, containing local or non-local self-energies, are analytically continued to the real axis using \textsc{ana\_cont} package \cite{AnaCont}.